fabio-a-oliveira/fabio-a-oliveira.github.io/2021-05-02_Semantic_Search.md

         <p>With some minor modifications — like merging overlapping results and improving the ability to correctly identify the beginning and end of a corresponding passage in the results — the technique could easily be applied to search for content in large documents, which is currently an ineffective and time-consuming task.</p>

         <p>If you’re wondering about the choice to represent sentences by combining word embeddings and a bag-of-words approach instead of going straight for sentence embeddings with transformers, know that my original intention was precisely that.
-However, as I set up the method with word embeddings to get a baseline result, I was so blown away by the robustness of the results that I just decided to keep it simple and present the them like this.</p>
+However, as I set up the method with word embeddings to get a baseline result, I was so blown away by the robustness of the results that I just decided to keep it simple and present them like this.</p>

         <hr>